 Sure, we’ve been on the road for a weeky, travelling from Cairns, Sydney, Singapore to Luang Prabang and my usually disciplined pre-race week routine has been far from normal.
 We’ve dined on deliciously decadent three course dinners accompanied by mojitos and Singapore Slings alongside indulgent breakfast buffets.
-Not ideal.
-It’s been far from a regular week with four flights and four hotel stays travelling across four countries so my body clock is a little awry.
+It’s not an ieal pre-race taper week.
+Four flights across four different countries an as many hotels has turned my body clock to custard.
 At least there has been terrific hotels at the end of each day (thank you Accor Hotels!) with fabulous treadmill-equipped gyms so the running part of pre-race week has gone to plan.

-But that’s no excuse to miss the start of a race.
+But I’ve still got no excuse to miss the start of a race.
 The whole purpose of our trip is to raise funds and run the half marathon.
 Amidst the panic, I’m already thinking how will I explain this to my hosts who have sent me here in good faith: I’m tasked with writing about this event in the wonderful UNESCO town of Luang Prabang as a fundraiser for Lao Friends Hospital for Children.
-There’s other alarm bells ringing in my head as I briefly wonder why my friends didn’t knock on my door?
+There’s other alarm bells ringing in my head as I briefly wonder why my two friends didn’t knock on my door?
 I’ve not got time to give it any more thought beyond imagining Annabel and Dennis already at the start line.